How To Prevent Autism Burnout

-As someone who writes a website about it, this is understandably a problem.
-But as an autistic parent of autistic kids, this is an enormous problem and a costly error on my part.
+As someone who is autistic, is the parent of autistic kids and writes a website about autism, this is understandably an enormous problem and a costly error on my part.

 Saying that out loud makes me feel incredibly guilty, like some kind of traitor to myself and my kids and my community.
 But the truth is that I am completely burnt out on the topic, and mad at myself that I let it get this far.
 I ignored the signs that I was reaching saturation point, and I should have known better because I’ve been in this place before.

 Many years ago when my oldest son was diagnosed my response was to read everything that had ever been written about autism.
 I couldn’t get enough, soaking up the information like a sponge until it filled every nook and cranny of my already-full brain.